Buttermilk Pancakes with Homemade Blueberry Syrup is one breakfast treat I love to make my family.

 - Remove from heat.
 Allow to cool to room temperature.
 Pour syrup into a spouted cup before serving.

-- Whisk together all the wet ingredients in a bowl.
+- Whisk together the buttermilk, milk, egg, melted butter and oil in a bowl.

 - Heat a skillet on medium and with a paper towel lightly grease with vegetable oil.

-- Ladle ¼ cup of pancake batter into a circle in the hot skillet.
+- Scoop ¼ cup of pancake batter into a circle in the hot skillet.

 - Stack pancakes on a serving platter or baking pan as they cook.
 Keep warm in a warm oven until ready to serve.